GridTools/gridtools/docs_src/manuals/glossary/glossary.rst

   GCL
     The |GT| Communication Module.
 See section :ref:`halo-exchanges`.

-  Global Accessor
-    An object similar to a regular :term:`Accessor`, but allowing access to the same (single) read-only data value on the whole :term:`Iteration Space`.
-    See section :ref:`global-accessor`.

   Global Boundary
     Boundary of the :term:`Global Domain` when using distributed computing.
 See section :ref:`distributed-boundary-conditions`.